 Automatic Differentiation (AD).
-While it is impossible to transform the linear solver to AD form for large problems (see Section 2.1), we could use AD to compute the terms needed in the adjoint method.
-To evaluate the difference in performance between AD and analytic derivation, we focus our investigation on the local assembly of the elastic force vector into AD form [Jakob 2010] to compute the $\mathbf{p}^T \partial{\mathbf{q}} \mathbf{h}^k$ in Equation (11).
-We solve the static NeoHookean PDE on a tetrahedral mesh with 4670 vertices and using linear FE bases.
+While it is impossible to transform the linear solver to AD form for large problems (see Section 2.1), we could use AD to compute the terms needed in the

+Differentiable solver for time-dependent deformation problems with contact • 31:19 adjoint method.
+To evaluate the difference in performance between AD and analytic derivation, we focus our investigation on the local assembly of the elastic force vector into AD form Jakob [2010] to compute the $\mathbf{p}^T \partial{\mathbf{q}} \mathbf{h}^k$ in Equation (11).
+We solve the static Neo-Hookean PDE on a tetrahedral mesh with 4670 vertices and using linear FE bases.
 Our method of computing $\mathbf{p}^T \partial{\mathbf{q}} \mathbf{h}^k$ takes 0.0174 seconds, while AD takes 0.247 seconds.
 The forward nonlinear solve takes 2.85 seconds, and the backward adjoint solve takes 0.0212 seconds.
 Given this experiment, we opted to spend the additional effort in analytically deriving the adjoint terms to avoid this unnecessary additional computational cost.
-In our setting with expensive implicit solves, the cost of computing the adjoint terms is a small overhead on the whole optimization, and computing the derivatives with AD makes the implementation simpler and makes it easier to switch the material models.
-However, we found that for more complex contact models, not included in this paper, the cost of AD can still be significant, and in settings in which forward solves can be done explicitly or semi-implicitly, the computational costs are distributed differently.
+In our setting with expensive implicit solves, the cost of computing the adjoint terms is a small overhead on the whole optimization, and computing the derivatives with AD makes the implementation simpler and makes